-Today I’m posting a compelling excerpt from a precious interview with Rabbi David Zeller, so I’ll keep my intro especially short: David, a transpersonal psychologist, was a beautiful spiritual teacher.
-I highly recommend his book The Soul of the Story, a powerful collection of stories describing his experiences with teachers from many religious and spiritual traditions around the globe.
+Today I’m posting an extended excerpt from a fascinating interview I conducted with the late Rabbi David Zeller, so I’ll keep my intro especially short: Rabbi Zeller, a transpersonal psychologist, was a beautiful spiritual teacher.
+I highly recommend his book The Soul of the Story, a collection of stories describing his experiences with teachers from many religious and spiritual traditions around the globe.
 David’s deep and varied meetings and learnings — from Jewish rabbis, Indian sadhus, Taoists, Buddhists, American Indians, a Shinto priest, Alan Watts, Carlos Castaneda, Ram Dass, Kennett Roshi, and the Mother — ultimately led him to greater appreciation of his Jewish heritage and Judaism itself.
 Learn more about David at www.davidzeller.org.

 Ray Hemachandra: Rabbi, do you think the world’s varied religious traditions complement each other, all adding to the richness of human life, or do they compete for truth?

 Rabbi David Zeller: Boy, you go right to the core, huh?

 I would say that, unfortunately, it really depends on which people and which particular tradition we’re talking to and about.

 From my own perspective, all of the world’s traditions are organs or systems — parts of the body — of humankind.

 A very important principle from kabbalah, from Jewish mysticism, would say that if God creates the human being in his image, well, we could also say that the whole world is mapped out in the image of God, and all parts are part of God.